Merarrigs/Cha13-Candidaato/README.md

+# Introducion
+This is challenge is to add the front end using react & typescript.
+Complete the candidate search application that calls the Github API and renders data in the browser.
+This application searches for best candidates to hire. scroll thru a carousel with "-" & "+" button for the options to save potential hire candadites.

+profiles are seen with username, name, email, location, company and bio.
+Along with a picture or avatar img.
+You can see the saved candidates in the Potential Candidates page in the dashboard.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.